 I hope you can see by now that this is a funny and light-hearted treatment of Rinaldo that is not silly and has no arbitrary injections of inexplicable Eurotrash.
 All the singing and acting is good, even if all the high-register voices threaten to become irritating.
 The OAE plays very well, and the sound recording is fine.
 The small orchestra gives all the support the singers need.
 At the same time, you can always hear the signers well.
 For example, I often have trouble hearing countertenor Tim Mead on other recordings.
 But here I understand his singing well and actually enjoy his preppy, enthusiastic personality.
 François Roussillon produces, as always, excellent picture quality and video content with a nice variety of long-range to close-up shots.

-I'm comfortable with a "B+" grade for this Rinaldo.
+I'm comfortable with a B+ grade for this Rinaldo.
+[Update note from March 2019.
+I recently watched this again and found it just as delightful as ever.
+It probably should be graded higher than B+.]
 This is not a heavy-weight opera, nor does the overlay of teen angst, however clever, strike me as important.
 And then the decision of Opus Arte to cheapen the product with a light-weight keepcase booklet and no Italian subtitles also dampens my enthusiasm a bit.
 But if you seek a fun introduction to baroque opera, give Carson's vision a try.

 There are a lot of YouTube clips for this, but all in SD.